-Was That A Bird, Or A Plane … Or A UFO In ‘The Walking Dead’?
+Was That A Bird, Or A Plane — Or A UFO In ‘The Walking Dead’?

 It’s A UFO.

 The flying object is dark and somewhat circular in shape, certainly adding speculation to it being a UFO.
-But what would a UFO be doing in an Episode of The Walking Dead?
+But what would a UFO be doing in an episode of The Walking Dead?
 It doesn’t even make sense in regard to the storyline so far.

 However, as Bloody Disgusting points out, the show’s creator, Robert Kirkman, once hinted the zombie apocalypse started in The Walking Dead as a result of aliens.
 So, this could just be a clever little Easter egg embedded in the show for fans to have a chuckle at when they see it.